 Transparency was another topic of ongoing discussion.
-The 2020 CRC's initial briefings on the Bagley-Keene Open Meeting Act, which governs meetings of public state bodies in California, highlighted the various transparency requirements that the CRC would have to respect, most notably a requirement for timely notice of meetings of any public body [consisting of three or more officials], prohibition of consideration of non-agendized items except in cases of emergency, and a prohibition of serial meetings.
+The 2020 CRC's initial briefings on the Bagley-Keene Open Meeting Act, which governs meetings of public state bodies in California, highlighted the various transparency requirements that the CRC would have to respect, most notably a requirement for timely notice of meetings of any public body (consisting of three or more officials), prohibition of consideration of non-agendized items except in cases of emergency, and a prohibition of serial meetings (which is a sequence of private conversations that, taken all together, involve a quorum of officials).